HitPaw VikPea

 Just what's the big deal, right?
 What difference does it make if one says "4K quality" and the other says "high resolution"?
 It turns out that native 4K and 4K upscaling are two methods of getting the same outcome.

 Part 1.
-What is Native 4K and Upscaled 4K?
+What Are Native 4K and Upscaled 4K?

 What Is Native 4K?